DeepLabCut/DeepLabCut/docs/convert_maDLC.md

 - `"uniquebodyparts: []` can stay blank.
 This is used in "true" multi-animal scenarios where you might have other unique objects (i.e. 2 individual black mice plus the corners of the box)

-- Please move your "bodyparts:" to "multianimalbodyparts:" (they must stay the same names! i.e.)
+- Please move your "bodyparts:" to "multianimalbodyparts:" (bodypart names must stay the same!)
 ```python
 multianimalbodyparts:
 - snout